aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 ## Twitter Accounts
-*Twitter App (warning: may be blank and take a minute to update while free servers spin up)*
+*Twitter App (warning: may be blank and take a minute to update while free servers spin up) and if scraping library is being block there may be internal error*
 <div style="text-center;">
     <iframe src="https://aus10powell-twitteraccounts.hf.space"
             frameborder="100"